 Size, of course, will have an impact on audio quality so if you want to play a lot of music then it will be worth spending a bit more on a bigger model.
-The Sonos One should be a great option for audio quality (we're reviewing it very soon) and so could the Apple HomePod.
+The Sonos One and Apple HomePod are two options.

 Which smart speaker you choose should also come down to the AI assistant you prefer – essentially Amazon Alexa or Google Assistant at the moment.
 Some will even let you choose – Sonos will next year via an update.

 They both do the same thing so in a similar way so it's a bit like choosing between an operating system.
 A big factor here is whether you already use various Amazon and Google services – even shopping on Amazon - particularly for music streaming as you need to be signed up to listen to whatever you want.

 There's also the question of whether you have products that play nicely with the smart speaker.
 If you have a Google Chromecast then it makes sense to get a device with Google Assistant, for example.

 As mentioned earlier, smart speakers can be used to control smart home products like lightbulbs so you'll also want to check compatibility with anything you have or are thinking about getting.
 Many, like Philips Hue, are supported by both but you can check out the lists for Google here and Amazon here.